marcotompitak/mnist-canvas/README.md

 Simple Flask API and canvas page to let the user interact with a neural network trained on the MNIST dataset.
-Its architecture is simply that from the [Keras example](https://github.com/fchollet/keras/blob/master/examples/mnist_mlp.py).
+The first version's architecture was simply that from the [Keras example](https://github.com/fchollet/keras/blob/master/examples/mnist_mlp.py).
+The newest version uses a CNN, which is also not mine but is based on the architecture presented in [this blog post](http://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/).
+The image preprocessing code in the newest version is adapted from [this blog post](http://opensourc.es/blog/tensorflow-mnist).

 A live version of the app is running over at [mnist-canvas.herokuapp.com](https://mnist-canvas.herokuapp.com/).

+## Update:

+New version: `server_CNN.py` uses a more elaborate CNN (trained in `generate_conv_model.py`) to recognize the digits.
+The server now also preprocesses the files in the same way that the MNIST images were preprocessed, improving recognition.

 ### File descriptions: